 Step 2) Clean or Replace Air Conditioning Filters

 The easiest and most important step to cleaning your air conditioner begins with sanitizing or replacing your air filters.
 Your air conditioning system either has replaceable or reusable filters located in the furnace or air-handler cabinets that are inside or near the end of the air-inlet side.
 To maintain proper air flow, it’s important to sanitize or replace your air filters twice a year or when they become clogged with dirt, hair, or dust.

 Related Article: Signs of a Broken Gas Line in Your House

 Step 3) Clean the AC Condenser Coils

-Next, use a soft brush or a refrigerator coil brush to gently clean the AC coils from the outside of the unit.
+Next, use a soft brush or a refrigerator coil brush and start cleaning the AC coils from the outside of the air conditioner.
 Please be very careful when cleaning the coils.
 Avoid bending the delicate fins or coils.
 If you do bend the fins, you can straighten them with a “fin comb.”
 Once you have cleaned the outside, vacuum the AC condenser coils from the inside.